What is a Futures Contract?

 A futures contract is an agreement to buy or sell an underlying asset at a later date for a predetermined price.
 It’s also known as a derivative because future contracts derive their value from an underlying asset.
 Investors may purchase the right to buy or sell the underlying asset at a later date for a predetermined price.
 By purchasing the right to buy, an investor expects to profit from an increase in the price of the underlying asset.
 By purchasing the right to sell, the investor expects to profit from a decrease in the price of the underlying asset.

 A financial analyst would profit from the right to buy if the price of the underlying asset increases.
-The investor would then exercise his right to buy the asset at the lower price and resell the asset at a higher market price.
+The investor would then exercise his right to buy the asset at the lower price obtained through buying the futures contract, and then resell the asset at the higher current market price.
 Investors profit from the right to sell if the price of the underlying asset decreases.
-The investor would sell the asset at the higher market price and then buy it back at the lower price.
+The investor would sell the asset at the higher market price secured through the futures contract and then buy it back at the lower price.

 Who Trades Futures Contracts?